Temporary Reduction in Visitation Policy

 - All visitors must check in for Visitor Screening.
 The visitor must remain in the patient’s room throughout the visit and must wear PPE as appropriate for that patient.
 Once the visitor chooses to leave the patient’s room, the visitor will not be allowed to return.

 - One consistent visitor is allowed who must leave the hospital as soon as possible after the procedure/surgery.

 AMBULATORY CLINIC VISIT / OUTPATIENT LABORATORY / RADIOLOGY:

 - Patients who have an appointment at a hospital-based clinic, laboratory, or radiology, may have one consistent visitor with them.

 While visiting the hospital, all visitors must wear a mask, use hand sanitizer conveniently located throughout the building and maintain social distancing where feasible.

 Patients who are sick are not able to fight off infections as easily as healthy people.
 Please do not visit if you are feeling unwell.
 While visiting, we ask that you do not:

 - Sit on patient beds

 - Use the patient phone

 Each patient (or support person, where appropriate) has the right, subject to his/her consent, to receive the visitors whom she/he designates.
-These visitors may include but are not limited to, a spouse; a state-recognized domestic partner (including same-sex partners), a non-registered domestic partner (including same-sex partners), other family members, or a friend.
-The patient also has the right to withdraw or deny the consent at any time.
-Jefferson Healthcare shall not limit, restrict, or deny visitation privileges on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity or expression or disability.
+These visitors may include but are not limited to, a spouse, a state- recognized domestic partner (including same-sex partners), a non-registered domestic partner (including same-sex partners), other family members, or a friend.
+The patient also has the right to withdraw or deny consent at any time.
+Jefferson Healthcare shall not limit, restrict, or deny visitation privileges based on race, color, national origin, religion, sex, sexual orientation, gender identity or expression or disability.
 Jefferson Healthcare shall ensure that all visitors designated by the patient (or support person, where appropriate) enjoy full and equal visitation privileges consistent with patient wishes.